-To be able to activate and use a Workspace for your company, you need to be registered with AltiumLive and have an active Altium Subscription Plan for Altium Designer.
-There are two plans that determine the features and functionality available to you in relation to Altium 365:
+To be able to activate and use a Workspace for your company, you need to be registered with AltiumLive and have an active Altium Designer Software Subscription.
+There are three subscription levels that determine the features and functionality available to you in relation to Altium 365:

-- Pro Subscription Plan – with this subscription plan you are able to activate a single private Altium 365 Workspace, with which you can manage and author all the data relevant to electronics design and realization (templates, managed schematics, designs, releases, etc), with the ability to share live designs.
-An extended level of support for ECAD-MCAD CoDesign is also included with this level of subscription.
-Additional services, features and functionality are made available, including full managed components with component validation and where-used capability, component templates and part requests.
-Functionality is experienced from within Altium Designer and through your Web browser.
+- Altium Designer Pro Subscription – provides the full formality and structure of data management and the experience of all that the Altium 365 platform has to offer.
+All of your managed data is created and stored in a single, connected company Workspace.
+Offers the ability to store and share live designs with anyone in the world for viewing and commenting, or editing.
+An extended level of support for ECAD-MCAD CoDesign is also included.
+Additional services, features and functionality are made available, including full managed components with component validation and where-used capability, component templates, managed output jobs, and part requests.
+Functionality is experienced from within Altium Designer and through your browser.

 For the latest information on the security, reliability, privacy, and compliance of the Altium 365 cloud platform, upon which an Altium 365 Workspace resides, please visit the Altium 365 Trust Center.

 If you are a user added to your company's Altium account which has an active Altium Designer Software Subscription, and your company has not yet activated their Workspace, then you will be guided to do so.
 There are various places in which to find controls to facilitate this: